 Alcohol and medicine should never be mixed, but if you’re asking yourself, “Can I take Sudafed after drinking alcohol?” you are not alone.
 Sudafed is a decongestant and a popular over-the-counter medication used to treat the symptoms of allergies, sinus infections, and the common cold.
 However, it is important to understand how alcohol and Sudafed interact in order to make an informed decision about your health.
 In this article, we will discuss the potential risks and benefits of taking Sudafed after drinking alcohol, as well as other useful information.

-Can You Take Sudafed After Drinking Alcohol?
+- Can You Safely Take Sudafed After Drinking Alcohol?

 Can You Safely Take Sudafed After Drinking Alcohol?